 You'll want to have access to an emergency heat source if you live in a cold climate and are going to be without power for any length of time.
 A generator can supply you with electricity to operate a space heater.
 Be sure you have plenty of fuel already on hand, and always operate generators outside.

-And while you may be tempted, remember that using your stove or oven is never the best way to heat a house during a power outage.
+While you may be tempted, remember that using your stove or oven is never the best way to heat a house during a power outage.
 Not only can unattended ovens pose a fire hazard, but an open gas oven is also a dangerous source of carbon monoxide that can be harmful to you and your family's health.
 Carbon monoxide poisoning can cause dizziness, nausea, unconsciousness and, at high levels, even death.

 Identify Shelters in Your Community

 If conditions worsen or you are without heat for an extended period of time, you may need to seek out an emergency shelter in your area.
 Find out where the nearest shelters are before a storm strikes, as you may not be able to access that information in a power outage.
 While not luxurious, these shelters are typically equipped with enough heat and necessities to keep you and your loved ones comfortable until the power goes back on again.
+A list of open shelters can be found on the American Red Cross website.

 A power outage can put your readiness to the test, especially during the winter.
 Knowing what to do when the power goes out is all about preparation, so keep these tips in mind as the winter storm season heads your way this year.